The Developer’s Edge: How To Become A Senior Developer

 You have to enjoy what you are doing.

-If you don’t enjoy learning everyday about computer science and software development, you will never become a senior developer because you won’t have the drive to continue to improve over the long term.
+If you don’t enjoy learning everyday about computer science and software development, it will make it very hard to become a senior developer because you won’t have the drive to continue to improve over the long term.

 If you have ever read So Good They Can’t Ignore You then you understand that passion has been over-hyped.